LaReiter/LaReiter.github.io/_posts/2022-01-28-blackswan.md

 ## Induction
 At some point in time, the belief in Europe was that no such thing as a black swan existed.
-You could observe a white swan, then a 2nd white swan, a 3rd white swan and inductively you concluded that all swans must be white.
+You would observe a white swan, then a another white swan, and yet another white swan and inductively you concluded that all swans must be white.
 Eventually, as the Europeans travelled east, the next swan in the line of observed swans, turned out to be black.
 So much for induction.

 In fact, the induction principle is something which is at the center of human perception.